yektaakhavan/coffee-listing/README.md

 ## 📦 Features

 - ✅ Responsive design
 - 🎨 Modern and clean UI
 - 🧭 Sorting and filtering options (if implemented)
 - 💡 Clean and readable HTML/CSS structure
 - ✔ Built with React
+- 📄 Uses external JSON file to load coffee data

 ---